ecmwf/earthkit-transforms/docs/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are interested on one specific aspect of the quality assurance
-tests they can be run independantly as:
+tests they can be run independently as:

 1. Coding standards test ``make qa``
 2. Unit tests ``make unit-test``